Skip to content

 When a completed FAFSA is received by the United States Department of Education, a formula mandated by Congress called Federal Methodology is used to calculate the Expected Family Contribution or EFC.
 The EFC is an index used by the school to see what grants or loans a student is eligible for.
 The Financial Aid Office compares the EFC to the federal Pell charts and the schools’ estimated cost of attendance.
 The cost of attendance minus the EFC is financial need.
 This financial need is used to determine aid.
 In almost every case the school does not have the availability of financial resources to fund all financial need.

-(Each school determines its cost of attendance by estimating tuition and fees, room and board, books and supplies, transportation and miscellaneous personal expenses.
+(Each school determines its cost of attendance by estimating tuition and fees, room and board, books and supplies, transportation, and miscellaneous personal expenses.
 These items are the school's budget for financial aid purposes.)

 Awards